Crazylegstoo/JQuickTake/README.md

 This is JQuickTake v1.0, so it does lack a few features:

 1. *It does not display image thumbnails or full images.* It only reads images from the camera and writes them to QTK files.
-However, any imaging software based on dcraw will easily convert them to JPG or TIFF images.
-For my development and testing, I used a nice utility called RawDrop to convert my pictures - more on that below.
+However, any [imaging software based on dcraw](https://en.wikipedia.org/wiki/Dcraw) will easily convert Apple QTK files to JPG or TIFF images.
+For my development and testing, I used a nice utility called [RawDrop](http://www.wizards.de/rawdrop/) to convert my pictures - more on that below.
 At some point I plan to create QuickTake v2.0 to include thumbnail/image display, but I don't have a timeline for that yet.

 3. *This software does not work for all QuickTake camera models*.
 It has been thoroughly tested on a QuickTake 150 camera.
 It has been somewhat tested with a QuickTake 100.
 Unfortunately my original QuickTake 100 experienced a hardware failure during development, so I could not do a complete round of testing.
 That said, I am reasonably confident that the software will work with the 100 and QuickTake 100 Plus.
 However, it definitely will not work with a QuickTake 200 camera.
 I would say that 95% of the code will work with that model, but there are few small differences and I do not have access to a 200 for development/testing purposes.
 Maybe someday...

-## Installing JQuickTake
+## Installing and Running JQuickTake

-The Github repo includes all the source code and resources.
+The Github repo includes all the bits and pieces to build the application yourself (if you want to):

+**src/main** contains all the .java source and resources (jpg and gif images) for the application

+**libs** contains the built app JAR (JQuickTake-1.0.jar) and the JSerialComm JAR (jSerialComm-2.10.4.jar) that provides all the serial port comms support.

+**classes/java/main/com/crazylegs/JQuickTake** contains all the app .class files compiled on JDK 17.0.
+Note that these have been tested with Java 17 and Java 22 runtimes.

 However, the built solution is only for Windows machines.
 I am confident that it can work on Linux and MacOS if you feel like compiling and configuring.
 I plan to do a Linux build soon once I get some time to focus on that.
 As for MacOS - I don't have a machine handy, but feel free to give it a try if you like.

-To install JQuickTake on a Windows 10 or 11 machine, simply download and execute ***JQuickTake-1.0.exe*** to drive a standard Windows install.
-The installer will install JQuickTake as well as it's bundled Java JRE 17.0 runtime as one package.
-It will install into ***c:\Program Files***, create a Start Menu entry, and put an icon on your Windows desktop.
+To install JQuickTake on a Windows 10 or 11 machine, there are 2 options:
+1. The easiest path is to simply download and execute the provided Windows installer ***JQuickTake-1.0.exe*** .
+This will install JQuickTake as well as a bundled Java JRE 17.0 runtime all in one package.
+JQuickTake will install into ***c:\Program Files\JQuickTake***, create a Start Menu entry, and put a nice icon on your Windows desktop.

-## Running JQuickTake
+2. The slightly-more-work path is to download **distributions/app.zip** and unzip the file onto a Windows directory of your choosing.
+To fire up JQuickTake, you need to run ***Your Directory*\app\bin\app.bat**.
+The benefit of this option is that the application will run on top of whatever Java runtime you already have installed.
+Note the JQuickTake has been tested with Java 17 and Java 22 runtimes.

+## Other Things You May Need

+**My QuickTake camera doesn't have a cable!**

+A brand new QuickTake was packaged with a cable that would let you plug the camera into your computer's serial port so that your QuickTake software could talk to your camera.
+For reasons I don't quite understand, the QuickTake cameras I've for sale online almost never include a cable.
+I'm guessing all those cables are hanging out with all of the lost socks and closet hangers.

+But fear not!
+You can make your own cable (like I did) with a surplus DB9 serial cable, a Mac DIN8 (aka S-Video) cable/plug. and some basic wiring/soldering skills.
+Here's an [overview of the cable](https://hackaday.com/2013/03/26/diy-6-serial-cable-for-vintage-apple-quicktake-cameras/), although the  link to the build instructions is long broken.
+But if you scroll all the way to the bottom of this page, you'll see a nice picture showing which pins are wired to which pins so you can build your own.
+And you can find pre-built cables for sale [here](https://www.pccables.com/Products/70810) and [there](https://www.amazon.ca/Uxcell-a15101400ux0036-Female-Converter-Cable/dp/B01DKFB3PW/ref=sr_1_3?crid=30OXQJCYCR0V4&dib=eyJ2IjoiMSJ9.BpQMbzcIZ_5k8XpGGeJROobPsqXDV7Xkb3NQAe4V4qrkonszHC4ONxMpwz3bN3MRKf5FEwFHfSxebNoW6z47s2AZge0GcVPj1uQtIOZFMwbOIkwvwJI9TZ8WELHzu3D7yNt4Qd1WD8scHrDhec8Y4x-WxMTmrPncNslX3Z9XoakO3x8GM-t--XVrLaztL9zL_q0mDKD1WXZx4DmQK4Dhe-zTx1zxYrG7eMW_jLHvH6toR1pNvjU6YExegf4yHInOH9HNBQDBaVKawCZDjdjcH6oErBrbPJsgdj6qUYDMh98.ceGdz_T2HcNSVUBRmBe0Eo-yGKPdt3BxijeUaEb0mDk&dib_tag=se&keywords=db8%20din8%20cable&qid=1716229003&sprefix=db8%20din8%20cable,aps,111&sr=8-3) if you search around.

+**What's a serial port?**

+This is a 9-pin male plug you might find on your PC (on the back) or on your laptop (on the side).
+The thing is, you likely don't have one.
+While still widely used in industrial/commercial devices, serial ports have become extinct on personal computers in favour of USB ports.

+**Well, how do I get a serial port?**

+Serial-to-USB adapters are very common and very cheap.
+They plug into a USB port on one end, with the other end of the adapter providing a standard serial port plug.
+Once plugged into your computer (and once you install the provided driver software), your computer (and JQuickTake) will think your machine has a serial port.
+I used a [StarTech adapter](https://www.startech.com/en-ca/cards-adapters/icusb232v2), which can be [bought on Amazon](https://www.amazon.ca/StarTech-com-USB-Serial-Adapter-Prolific/dp/B00GRP8EZU?th=1) and other places.
+It supports Windows, Linux, and MacOS.